joomla/joomla-framework/src/Joomla/DI/docs/why-dependency-injection.md

 ### The Solution

 The best way to solve this is to provide the weapon for him as he's preparing.
-There is one major thing you need to take in order to train the samurai on how to use any weapon you might throw at him, but it's worth the effort.
+There is one major task you need to do in order to train the samurai on how to use any weapon you might throw at him, but it's worth the effort.

 #### Create an Interface